research-team/robot-dream/doc/architecture.md

 - Validation of overall reverse translation process
 - Transfer of rule based behavior strategies into a robotic system.

+Overall translation validation is based on overall statistical analysis of the semantically tagged rNN of a sleeping brain highlighting most important neuronal connections using semantic mapping to the key concepts.

+---
+**Add semantic mapping process here**
+---

 ##HLD

 ###Use cases

 ![Use cases](HLD_Use_cases.png)

+There are three main types of use cases:

+1. Live
+1. Translate
+   2. Direct
+   2. Reverse

+The **living** use case is denoting the ordinary life-cycle of a robotic system or sleeping brain.
+For a robotic system usually consists of real time acting based on updated behavior strategies storing the daily experience with semantic highlighting: object and action tagging, pleasure and pain tagging.

+The **translation** use case is denoting the communication ...

 ###Components